DarrelASandbox/playground-security/README.md

   - Don't develop your own authentication schemes
   - Use open source frameworks that are actively maintained by the community.
   - Use strong passwords
-  - Require current credential when sensistive information is requested or changed
+  - Require current credential when sensitive information is requested or changed
   - Multi-factor authentication (e.g. sms, password, fingerprint, iris scan etc.)
   - Log out or expire session after X amount of time
   - Be careful with 'remember me' functionality